atidyshirt/University/SCIE101/notes.md

 1. An explanation is an assertion about what's there, unseen, that accounts for what is seen.
 2. A scientific explanation should be hard to vary.
 3. It's only when an explanation is good that it even matters whether it's testable.

+#### Assignment One - 2nd August
+- Marking criteria is on Learn
+- Deadline margin is 5% per day

+### Origins of Scientific Reasoning

+1. Use the theory of evolution as a lens of understanding
+2. Demonstrate that scientific reasoning might have been around for at least 2 million years.

+#### Human design
+- Bipedal
+- Born to run - endurance
+- Cool through sweating
+- Hairless
+- Poor sense of smell
+- Rely mostly on vision to probe the environment
+    - because of this, we are very good at persistence hunting (30-40km running down animals)

+#### Inductive reasoning
+- If we have seen something before
+    - This allows us to understand what it is

+**Key Point**
+- Evolution + Human Anatomy + Current models of persistent hunting + Paleoanthropology

+The combination of the above factors provides a resonable explanation of why hypothetico-deductive reasoning developed